milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       ## An easier way of painting surfaces

       Another adjustment we made was the way walls and floors could be painted.
-Participants were confused by the fact that a wall could be painted from both sides, which doesn't make any sense because they are furnishing just one room.
+Participants were confused by the fact that a wall could be painted from both sides, which doesn't make any sense since they are furnishing just one room.
 We removed the functionality to paint the outside of a wall.
 Next to that, we added the different surfaces that could be painted to the menu.
   - type: imagesBlock
     size: medium
     carrousel: false